danishrepos/PRO1/README.md

 # PRO1
-A simple login page in Html and Css.
+A simple login page in Html and CSS.